jquery/jquery/README.md

 - **exports/global**: Exclude the attachment of global jQuery variables ($ and jQuery) to the window.
 - **exports/amd**: Exclude the AMD definition.

-Removing sizzle is not supported on the 1.x branch.
+Removing Sizzle is not supported on the `compat` branch.

 The build process shows a message for each dependent module it excludes or includes.